orempel/twiboot/README.md

 # twiboot - a TWI / I2C bootloader for AVR MCUs ##
-twiboot is a simple/small bootloader for AVR MCUs with integrated TWI peripheral written in C.
+twiboot is a simple/small bootloader for AVR MCUs written in C. It uses the integrated TWI or USI peripheral of the controller to implement a I2C slave.
 It was originally created to update I2C controlled BLMCs (Brushless Motor Controller) without an AVR ISP adapter.

 twiboot acts as a slave device on a TWI/I2C bus and allows reading/writing of the internal flash memory.